 Since then, Gallo has picked up the pieces of her life.
 She founded the nonprofit Lorena Gallo Foundation, an organization devoted to fighting domestic abuse.
 She’s also sharing her story—in the feature movie I Was Lorena Bobbitt, which she executive produced and which premiered on Lifetime on May 25, 2020.

-Gallo spoke with A&E Real Crime about “the incident,” the high-profile trial and the work she’s done since.
+Gallo spoke with A&E True Crime about “the incident,” the high-profile trial and the work she’s done since.

 What happened to you after your trial?
 How did you build yourself back up after all that trauma?